 A Sprint Review is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed.
 During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
 Based on that and any changes to the Product Backlog during the Sprint, attendees collaborate on the next things that could be done to optimize value.
 This is an informal meeting, not a status meeting, and the presentation of the Increment is intended to elicit feedback and foster collaboration.

-This is a four-hour time-boxed meeting for one-month Sprints.
+This is at most a four-hour meeting for one-month Sprints.
 For shorter Sprints, the event is usually shorter.
-The Scrum Master ensures that the event takes place and that attendants understand its purpose.
-The Scrum Master teaches all to keep it within the time-box.
+The Scrum Master ensures that the event takes place and that attendees understand its purpose.
+The Scrum Master teaches everyone involved to keep it within the time-box.

 The Sprint Review includes the following elements: